xlemontzoglou/Email-Marketing-Campaign/Readme.md

 ##### GetDatasets.R

-First to fetch data form the SQL dump file, the script GetDatasets.R .
+First to fetch data form the SQL dump file (named within the script  "email_data.sql"), the script GetDatasets.R .
 It fetches the 3 datasets from the file, imporing them in R as dtaframes with the corresponding naming, given within the file.

 ##### DataSinking.R